Prepare for life in a global society through the study of languages, literatures, and cultures.

 The department’s faculty members offer dynamic courses that integrate current pedagogical practices as well as cultural programming beyond the classroom.
 An essential component of our language courses is the practicum run by foreign language assistants, who come to Holy Cross from all over the globe to share the contemporary culture of their native countries and communities with our students.

 Courses include offerings in literature, linguistics, film, and culture, which may be conducted in English or in the target language.
-Individual programs within the department of Modern Languages and Literatures also host events, such as weekly language tables and cafés, films series, lectures, performances and cultural excursions.
+Individual programs within the Department of World Languages, Literatures, and Cultures also host events, such as weekly language tables and cafés, film series, lectures, performances and cultural excursions.
 Study abroad and study away programs enable students to immerse themselves in the language and culture of other countries and communities and to greatly expand their language skills.

 Languages and Programs